TempAccount376/ScreenshotTesting/README.md

 ```

 ## Setup an emulator

+***Important*** There is an open issue where for emulators/devices with API level 28+ the tests will fail.
+See [here](https://github.com/facebook/screenshot-tests-for-android/issues/224#issuecomment-501072359) for the solution or use a lower API.

 In order to be able to record/verify among different machines then you need to setup the same emulator on all machines